-Current system takes 10 lowest score differentials
+Old system took 10 lowest score differentials

 3) When abnormal playing conditions cause scores to be unusually high or low on a given day, a Playing Conditions Calculation, or PCC, will adjust score differentials to better reflect the player’s actual performance.

-Current system has no comparable adjustment
+Old system had no comparable adjustment